zeroshii/Work-Day-Scheduler/README.md

 All relevant documentation scripts for Bootstrap and Moment.js have been included in the HTML file `index.html`.
 After declaring a variable for `moment()`, the current date is formatted using `moment().format('MMM Do YYY')` as per example.
 It is then displayed by calling a function that uses a javascript query.

-Under a `&lt;div class="container"&gt;` , a table of rows for each timeblock is created using Bootstrap's grid system.
+Under a `<div class="container">` , a table of rows for each timeblock is created using Bootstrap's grid system.
 Each row consists of three columns: one for labelling the hour of the day, one for textarea, and one for a save button.
 Each button and textarea element is given a unique `id`.

 A function `checkTime()` compares all timeblocks to the `moment().format('H')` current hour using a `for loop` to give each a color code CSS class.